DerekHJH/seai/lectures/02_aibasics1/introml.md

 * Heuristics and experience to guide the process
 * Try and error, refine iteratively, hypothesis testing
 * Go back to data collection and cleaning if needed, revise goals

-## Exploration and Iteration in the Running Example

-Given data about a house and its neighborhood, what is the likely sales price for this house?

-$f(size, rooms, tax, neighborhood, ...) \rightarrow price$

-## Share Experience?

 ## Computational Notebooks